Afford your dream new home in England, Scotland, or Wales

 How it works

-The Welsh Government provides a shared equity loan of up to 20% of the price of a new-build home in Wales, up to a figure of £250,000.
+The Welsh Government provides a shared equity loan of up to 20% of the purchase price of a new-build home in Wales, up to a figure of £300,000.
 Homebuyers will be required to provide a 5% deposit and take out a repayment mortgage to cover the remaining amount.
-The shared equity loan is interest-free for the first five years.

 Find out more about Help to Buy – Wales here.